Bord Bia Mission to Indonesia

 30th October 2018 – The second day of the event started off with a briefing about the Indonesian dairy industry.
 There were speeches by, among others, representatives of KADIN, Eurocham, Danone Indonesia and the EU-Malaysia Chamber of Commerce and industry.
 After the briefing had ended, several retails visits took the delegation to supermarket chains Ranch Market, Carrefour, Lotte Mart, Grand Lucky and Kemchick.

-31st October 2018 – The third and final day started off with opening remarks by H.E.
-Olivia Leslie, Irish ambassador to Indonesia.
-After this, there were speeches by several industry experts:
+31st October 2018 – The seminar day started off with opening remarks by H.E.
+Olivia Leslie, Irish Ambassador to Indonesia.
+The Seminar is titled "Indonesia-Ireland Sustainable Dairy and Ingredients Seminar".
+Several industry experts delivered their speeches during the seminar:

 - Minister H.E.
 Michael Creed, Irish Department of Agriculture, Food and Marine